How To Move To Taiwan

 • Real estate is expensive in Taiwan – prices of houses and apartments in the major cities are comparable to Tokyo’s.

 • As the island is located on a complex convergent boundary of several tectonic plates, earthquakes are a frequent occurrence in daily life.
 Typhoons are also common, regardless of the season.
+Taiwan’s rainy season occurs from May to September and average annual rainfall is 2,500 mm.

 • Salaries for new graduates are relatively low in most professions.